JulianDroske/crloader/README.md

 ```
 ROOTDEV, IMGPATH, OSNUM must be set.
 To use modules on the disk, you need to put the folder 'lib' containing folder 'modules' at / of the $MODEV
-The multi-loading /initrd.gz /crloader.gz does not support QEMU direct-booting.
-So you need to create a drive containig modules(as the last line says) to boot.
+Multi-loading /initrd.gz /crloader.gz does not support QEMU direct-booting.
+You need to create a drive containig modules(as the last line says) to boot.
 ```

 ---